About the Challenge

 Purpose of the Challenge

-The Florida Law Enforcement Traffic Safety Challenge recognizes Florida law enforcement agencies for their outstanding traffic safety programs.
-Its goal is to enhance traffic safety education and enforcement to reduce motor vehicle crashes, serious injuries, and fatalities on Florida’s roadways.
-The program promotes a comprehensive approach to improving community safety and complements other traffic safety training and public information programs, following the format of the International Association of Chiefs of Police (IACP) National Challenge Program and the Florida Strategic Highway Safety Plan.
+The Florida Law Enforcement Traffic Safety Challenge recognizes law enforcement agencies for outstanding traffic safety programs.
+Its goal is to enhance traffic safety education and enforcement to reduce crashes, serious injuries, and fatalities on Florida’s roadways.
+It follows the structure of the International Association of Chiefs of Police (IACP) National Challenge Program and aligns with Florida’s Strategic Highway Safety Plan.

 Eligibility